HKNain/12_Basic_Projects/README.md

 6. Bubble Sort Visualizer :- A web app to show working of bubble sort.
 7. Stock Management :- A C program to mantain, edit, delete, view (CRUD) on Stocks.
 8. Image Slider :- A Crazy Image Slider made only on HTML & CSS.
+9. Color Picker :- A simple color picker showing DOM Application.
+10. Palindrome Checker :- A simple application checking whether the entered string is Palindrome or not.
+11. Rndom Quote Maker :- A program that selects a random quote from array of quotes.

 ---